Rachel McAdams: 2004–2005: Breakthrough

 In 2005, McAdams starred with Owen Wilson, Vince Vaughn, and Bradley Cooper in the romantic comedy Wedding Crashers.
-McAdams played the daughter of an influential politician, who is caught in a love triangle with Wilson and Cooper's characters.
+McAdams played a daughter of an influential politician, who is caught in a love triangle with Wilson and Cooper's characters.
 McAdams listened repeatedly to Fleetwood Mac's 1975 song "Landslide" to prepare for emotional scenes, and Wilson has said the song made her cry immediately: "It was like turning on a faucet."
 She trained for a sailing certification for a boating sequence because her character was said to be an accomplished sailor.
 Manohla Dargis of The New York Times felt McAdams "makes the most of her underdeveloped character" and "grows more appealing with every new role".
 Brian Lowry of Variety found her "a beguiling presence" who "actually creates a real character – a rarity for females in one of these lad-mag escapades".
 From a production budget of $40 million, the film grossed over $285 million worldwide.

 Afterwards, McAdams starred opposite Cillian Murphy in Wes Craven's psychological thriller Red Eye, where she played a young hotel manager who is held captive by Murphy's character while aboard a red-eye flight.
 Craven has said McAdams was the only actress he considered for the part.
 She was drawn to the relatable qualities of her character: "She was not some sweaty, tank-top-wearing, Uzi-carrying super woman".
 Robert Koehler of Variety found her "increasingly impressive" while Roger Ebert of the Chicago Sun-Times asserted that "she brings more presence and credibility to her role than is really expected; she acts without betraying the slightest awareness that she's inside a genre.
 Her performance qualifies her for heavy-duty roles."
 Upon release, the film, which was made on a budget of $26 million, earned over $95 million at the worldwide box office.
 In late 2005, McAdams starred with Sarah Jessica Parker and Diane Keaton in the seasonal family comedy-drama The Family Stone, which gave McAdams an opportunity to play a dishevelled and sardonic sister, rather than the usual "obvious" girlfriend or wife roles.
 She was eager to work with Keaton and remarked, "It's never about line counts for me.
 It's about the people I get to work with."
 Justin Chang of Variety noted that "a deglammed but still radiant McAdams proves once again that she's the real deal, delivering a deliciously feisty performance".
 Manohla Dargis of The New York Times felt that her "engaging screen presence holds your attention and sympathy despite the handicap presented by her character's personality."
 The film was a commercial success: it cost $18 million to make and grossed over $92 million worldwide.